himanshu230998/duplicate_file_finder/README.md

 ```
 python main.py
 ```
-- It will ask the enter Github folder path and source file path
+- It will ask to enter Github folder path and source file path
 - It will ask to enter Y/N if you want to preprocess the file content.
 - In case of Y, it will ask to enter the processing options.
 1. keep only alphabet 2. lower the alphabets 3. replace character.
 - You can enter any combination of preprocessing option.
 Example: 12 means preprocessing will keep only alphabet and lower the capital alphabets.
 In case of 3, you need to enter character that you want to be replaced by empty string.
-- It will give output with decreasing order of similarity score until it values is 50%
+- It will give output with decreasing order of similarity score until its value is 50%

 ## Demo result